gatsbyjs/gatsby/docs/blog/2019-06-19-how-the-couch-builds-websites-in-half-the-time-with-gatsby/index.md

 ---
-title: How The Couch Builds Websites in Half the Time with Gatsby
+title: How the Couch Builds Websites in Half the Time with Gatsby
 date: 2019-06-19
 author: Linda Watkins
 tags: